handlerww/dbaas-docs/migrate-from-aurora-bulk-import-reference.md

 ---
-title: Migrate from Amazon Aurora MySQL to TiDB in Bulk Reference
+title: Migrate from Amazon Aurora MySQL to TiDB Cloud in Bulk Reference
 summary: Learn how to migrate data from Amazon Aurora MySQL to TiDB Cloud in bulk.
 ---